ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

 ## What is a HPC?

-The acronym HPC refers to a High Performance Computer - but what does that really mean?
+The acronym HPC refers to a High Performance Computer or High Performance Computing - but what does that really mean?
-We will spend a little bit of time introducing some core language.
+We will spend some time introducing core terminology here.

-- The *cloud* refers to any computing resources which are not right in front of you, or any remote resources.
+- The *cloud* refers to any computing resources which are not right in front of you - remote resources.
 - *Local workstation* in this course will refer to the computer in front of you, whether that's a desktop, laptop, tablet, or other device.
 - *Supercomputer* refers to one particular type of high performance computer, which is composed of advanced processors.
-There was a time in computing when vector processing was being developed, making these processors much faster than their predecessors.
+In the past the development of vector processors meant that processor choice alone made a significant difference to the speed at which you could get things done.
 [CRAY-1](https://doi.org/10.1145/359327.359336) was the first supercomputer implementing these processors.
-This meant they could take a single task and complete it much faster than the average computer.
+These processors were able to complete a single task much faster than the average computer.
 - *Cluster* also refers to a type of high performance computer.
-Over time, advanced processors have become available to all computers, so modern HPCs tend to be clusters rather than supercomputers.
-This means they're composed of many smaller computers rather than advanced computers.
-They are powerful for solving problems that can be split into parts and distributed across the many computers that make up the cluster.
+Over time, advanced processors have become widely available, so to continue improving performance new techniques were required - having many of these advanced processors and putting them in one "cluster" means that problems that can be distributed across many processors can be done in parallel, improving the speed at which you can get things done.
+  Cluster computing is still often referred to as supercomputing.

 The HPC we assume you have access to in this course, [MASSIVE M3](https://docs.massive.org.au/M3/m3users.html), is a **cluster**.
-What this means in practice, is that not all problems are solved faster simply by running them on a HPC cluster - you have to think about how to adapt your problem.
+What this means in practice, is that not all problems are solved faster simply by running them on a HPC cluster - you have to think about how to adapt your problem to be distributed accross more processors, or to use the unique hardware like GPUs effectively.
 Don't worry if you're not sure what that looks like yet.

 ## What are the components of a cluster?
 ### Nodes
 As explained above, a cluster is a collection of "computers".
-A single computer or group of resources in a cluster is referred to as a *node*.
+A single "computer" or group of resources in a cluster is referred to as a *node*.
 For example, your local laptop might have 4 CPUs, 16GB of RAM, and no GPUs.
 We can imagine my laptop had identical resources.